Programmer2011bird/space-news-api/README.md

 * [x] Database function for filtering by category
 * [x] Database function for filtering by keywords in the title
 * [ ] Store all the articles data in A Database
-* [ ] Endpoint for filtering news by their category
+* [x] Endpoint for filtering news by their category
+* [x] Endpoint for getting news from a certain date
-* [ ] Endpoint for getting news from a certain date
+* [ ] Endpoint for getting news between a certain date
 * [x] Endpoint for getting news with a certain keyword in their title

 > [!WARNING]